TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-02-07-how-to-decouple-monolith-like-a-boss-with-composer-local-packages.md

 **It doesn't scale.**

 During this path of packages we started to feel desperate.
 Nothing was good enough.
-I was loosing my belief in open source packages and packages themselves.
+I was losing my belief in open source packages and packages themselves.

 ## Composer Saved my Life!